Pixaler/UAWF/README.md

 ## Feature
 - Grab apps version from sites, check version apps on your PC and output this data
-- Now program can open sites that you pointed in DownloadLink.txt.
+- Now program can open sites.
 Personal I put in this files web page with download link

 ## How create .txt files
 Program can grub latest version from 3 sources: Github, PortableApps, Techspot.
 Structure of contets in Github.txt slightly diffrent from PortableApps.txt and Techspot.txt.